what makes mountain gorillas unique

 Where can one see mountain gorillas in Africa?

-Gorillas can be seen in three African countries, that is to say, Uganda, Rwanda, and the Democratic Republic of Congo.
+Gorillas can be seen in three African countries, namely Uganda, Rwanda, and the Democratic Republic of the Congo.
 Visitors should note that there are two types of gorillas.
-Congo has got low land gorillas with sub-species, while Uganda and Rwanda have got mountain gorillas for climax views.
+Congo has low-land gorillas with sub-species, while Uganda and Rwanda have mountain gorillas for climax views.

 Background check on mountain gorillas

 Endangered Uganda’s mountain gorillas don’t stay in zoos worldwide; they can’t stay in detention, and only those in national zoos are the lowland gorillas of West Africa.
 Bwindi Impenetrable National Park and Mgahinga Gorilla National Park have approximately half of the total world mountain gorilla population.